vitthalk15/Tetris/README.md

 To build and run the game, you will need to have a C++ compiler installed.
 Once you have a compiler installed, you can build the game by running the following command:

-g++ main.cpp -o tetris
-This will create an executable file called tetris.
-To run the game, simply type the following command:

 ./tetris
 Tips for playing the game